rpgp/rpgp/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution submitted for inclusion in RPGP by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution submitted for inclusion in rPGP by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [circle-shield]: https://img.shields.io/circleci/project/github/rpgp/rpgp/master.svg?style=flat-square